 Packages / Recipes

-And maybe other platforms not added to this list yet but can be found via https://repology.org/project/badwolf/versions
+And maybe other platforms not added to this list yet but can probably be found via https://repology.org/project/badwolf/versions

-Note: proprietary systems like Microsoft Windows and Apple OS are unsupported.
-If you have systems where WebKitGTK runs but isn’t a *BSD or a linux distro, I’ll be interested in knowing about them.
+If you have a libre system where WebKitGTK runs but isn't Linux or *BSD, I'll be interested in knowing about them.
+Proprietary systems are unsupported.

 The git repositories are using GitFlow with commits that are clean with descriptive messages.
-Expect your patchs to be rewrote or rejected if not, with proper explaination at it should always be.
+I'll probably ask you to rewrite your commits or rewrite them if they aren't.

 - You can use /git/badwolf.git and send me an email (